mtlynch/mtlynch.io/content/notes/zig-unit-test-c-project/index.md

 ### Can I do better than C pointers?

-But recall what the Zig documentation [said about C pointers](https://ziglang.org/documentation/0.11.0/#C-Pointers):
+Recall what the Zig documentation [said about C pointers](https://ziglang.org/documentation/0.11.0/#C-Pointers):

-> The only valid reason for using a C pointer is in auto-generated code from translating C code.
+> The only valid reason for using a C pointer is in auto-generated code...

+I'm writing this code by hand, so I guess I shouldn't be using a type reserved for auto-generated code.

-The C pointer type (`[*c]u8`) is ambiguous &mdash; it can either refer to a single item or the _first_ item in an array of many items.
+The C pointer type (`[*c]u8`) is ambiguous &mdash; it can refer to either a single item or the first item in an array of many items.
 Zig allows this ambiguity when auto-generating code from C, as it can't infer the difference, but a human developer should be able to read the C code and understand which kind of pointer it is.

 In this case, I know that the third parameter to `us_base64_encode` is a pointer to a string.
 How do I represent that in Zig?